Metacor/Minecraft-Speedrun-Guide/readme.md

 **Drop Item**: *Q*
 * Drops an Item
-* *which Item you will drop depends on if your Inventory is Currently Opened or Closed
+* *which Item you will drop depends on if your Inventory is currently Opened or Closed
-	* *Inventory Opened: Drops Currently Hovered Item*
+	* *Inventory Opened: Drops currently Hovered Item*
-	* *Inventory Closed: Drop Currently Selected Item*
+	* *Inventory Closed: Drop currently Selected Item*
 * *holding the Control key while pressing Q will drop the entire Stack of Items in that Item Slot*

 **Transfer Item**: *Shift + Click (left **or** right, both work)*